shehio/maps/README.md

 - Spatial analysis of bike stations and routes
 - Visualization of bike usage patterns
 - Analysis of popular routes and stations

+## Installation
+1. Clone the repository:

+2. Create and activate a virtual environment:

+3. Install dependencies: